 There are many powerful weight loss drugs on the market today that work in different ways to suppress appetite, decrease cravings, reduce portions, and even boost metabolism.
 We have been utilizing these medications with great success with diet and exercise alone or in combination with other programs like the Ideal Protein Weight Loss Method or the Obalon® Gastric Balloon.
 Depending on your medical history and insurance coverage, one or possibly two of these drugs can be used to achieve results.

 Adipex is the leading brand name of the generic drug Phentermine, which is similar in structure to amphetamine.
 By affecting parts of the central nervous system, Phentermine enables a person to lose weight by suppressing their appetite and increasing their energy level.
 In combination with a healthy diet and exercise, Phentermine helps people trying to lose weight modify their lifestyle and reach significant weight loss results.
 However, Phentermine is not approved for long-term use.

-The easiest way to find out if these drugs are covered by your insurance company is to call the number on the back of your insurance card and ask them if they cover weight loss medications.
-Ask them specifically if they cover ones like Belviq, Contrave, Saxenda, or Qsymia.
+Insurance coverage for weight loss medications is widely variable.
+The easiest way to find out if these drugs are covered by your insurance company is to call the number on the back of your insurance card and ask them specifically if they cover the weight loss medications Contrave, Qsymia, Saxenda, or Wegovy.
 If they are covered, then the cost is usually $30-40/month.
-If they aren't covered, then some like Belviq and Contrave can be affordable at $80-90/month.
-Saxenda unfortunately is cost prohibitive if insurance does not cover it (click here to see if you have coverage for Saxenda).
-Phentermine is usually not covered by insurance, but its cost is very affordable at approximately $20/month.
+If they aren't covered, then some drugs like Contrave and Qsymia can be affordable at $95/month.
+Unfortunately, Saxenda and Wegovy can be cost prohibitive (>$1,000/month) if you do have insurance coverage for these medications.
+You may click here to see if you have coverage for Saxenda or click here to see if you have coverage for Wegovy.
+Phentermine is usually not covered by insurance, but it is very affordable at approximately $20-30/month.